This post may contain affiliate links. Please read the disclosure policy to learn more.

 Checking for Thread Stage

-When preparing your jam, you want to make sure that thread stage has been reached.
-You can do this by using a candy thermometer, or with a simple manual test.
+When preparing your jam, you want to make sure to reach thread stage.
+You can take the temperature with a candy thermometer, or conduct a simple manual test.

-To test the jam manually, spoon a small amount of the mixture onto a plate and allow it to cool slightly.
-Place the mixture between your thumb and forefinger and pull your fingers apart.
+To test the jam manually, spoon a small amount onto a plate and allow it to cool slightly.
+Place the mixture between your thumb and forefinger and pull.
 If the sugar syrup creates a strand, or “thread,” it is ready to use.
 If not, continue cooking it a little bit longer.
 (For more tips on measuring sugar temperatures without a candy thermometer, The Spruce has a helpful guide.)

 Other cheesecake brownies you might enjoy: